Dual Coding: Why Words and Images Together Strengthen MemoryInfographic explaining dual coding theory for teachers

 Aspect Verbal Channel Visual Channel Dual Coding Advantage

-Processing System Phonological loop; sequential processing of language Visuospatial sketchpad; holistic processing of images Two independent channels = doubled working memory capacity
+Processing System Phonological loop; sequential processing of language Visuospatial sketchpad; thorough processing of images Two independent channels = doubled working memory capacity

 Memory Encoding Creates verbal memory traces; stored as linguistic representations Creates imaginal memory traces; stored as mental pictures Multiple retrieval pathways; if one fails, the other remains